-Educational Trips/College Visitation
+Educational Trips

-Upon written request with prior approval, the school district will consider requests for educational trips, providing the student has maintained a 90% attendance rate prior to the date of the trip during the current school year.
+Upon written request, the school district will consider requests for educational trips if the student has not exceeded fifteen (15) absences and/or six (6) unexcused absences prior to the date of the trip during the current school year.
 This guideline may also be applied to school sponsored educational field trips.
-Exceptions to the 90% rule will be considered for medical reasons.
-College visitations are considered educational trips.
-Students will be permitted up to three college visitations per school year not to exceed a total of five school days.
-Approval of the length of the trip will be based on the location of the college and the nature of the program the student is attending.
-Applications for educational travel may be secured in the high school main office or from the school's website.
+Exceptions will be considered for medical reasons.
+Applications for educational travel may be secured in the middle school main office or from the school's website.